Demographics of the Czech Republic: Religion

 The 2021 census did not contain list of religious organisations and they had to be written by the respondent (unlike in the previous ones).
 Therefore another 231 thousand people responded with catholicism or similar response, 71 thousand people identified simply with Christianity and 27 thousand people claimed to be protestants or evangelicals.
 Moreover, after doubling their followers the Orthodox Church of the Czech Lands and Slovakia was the 2nd strongest church in 2021 census with 40,681 faithful.

 Almost half (45.2%) of the Czech population prefer not to respond to religious questions in the Census.
 Others claim to have no religion or that they are without religious affiliation (34.2%).
 In comparison, one in every five claims to have some personal belief (20.6%).

 The largest denominations are Roman Catholicism, estimated at 10.3% of the population, Protestant (0.5%), Hussites (0.4%).
-Other organized religions, including non-organized believers, totalled about (9.4%) (as of Census 2011).
+Other organised religions, including non-organised believers, totalled about (9.4%) (as of Census 2011).

 According to the Eurobarometer Poll 2005, 19% of Czech citizens responded that "they believe there is a God", whereas 50% answered that "they believe there is some sort of spirit or life force" and 30% that "they do not believe there is any sort of spirit, god, or life force"; the percentage of believers is thus the lowest of EU countries after Estonia with 16%.